SaladDais/Hippolyzer/README.md

 Copyright (C) 2008 Linden Research, Inc.  The viewer artwork is licensed under the Creative Commons Attribution-Share Alike 3.0 License.

+## Contributing

+Ensure that any patches are clean with no unnecessary whitespace or formatting changes, and that you add new tests for any added functionality.

+## Philosophy

+With a few notable exceptions, Hippolyzer focuses mainly on decomposition of data, and doesn't provide many high-level abstractions for interpreting or manipulating that data.
+It's careful to only do lossless transforms on data that are just prettier representations of the data sent over the wire.
+Hippolyzer's goal is to help people understand how Second Life actually works, automatically employing abstractions that hide how SL works is counter to that goal.

 ## For Client Developers

 This section is mostly useful if you're developing a new SL-compatible client from scratch.
 Clients based